-- Importantly, consideration of whether the ethical outcomes required by the overarching principles and supporting ethical provisions have been met should be evaluated by reference to the perspective of an objective, reasonable and informed third party (see the definition of independence). - 112 The firm, as well as each covered person, is required to be independent in the performance (conduct and determination of the outcome) of the engagement.
-Complete freedom from threats to integrity and objectivity, even taking into account safeguards, is not feasible, for example, as a result of the influence that the directors and management of a responsible entity have over the appointment and remuneration of the firm where (as in the case of an audit) that entity is the engaging party.
-Accordingly, independence not being compromised (which is the test to be applied in evaluating the likely consequences of conditions and relationships that may create threats to integrity and objectivity) is not whether the firm considers that the integrity and objectivity of the firm, its partners and staff and any other covered persons is impaired, but is whether there is freedom from threats to integrity and objectivity, taking into account safeguards applied, at a level where it is probable (more likely than not) that an objective, reasonable and informed third party would not conclude that integrity or objectivity (and therefore independence) is compromised.
-This is identified more concisely in Parts A and B of this Ethical Standard as a 'level at which independence is not compromised'.
+112 The firm, as well as each covered person, is required to be independent in the performance (conduct and determination of the outcome) of the engagement.
+Complete freedom from threats to integrity and objectivity, even taking into account safequards, is not feasible, for example, as a result of the influence that the directors and management of a responsible entity have over the appointment and remuneration of the firm where that entity is the engaging party.
+Accordingly, independence not being compromised (which is the test to be applied in evaluating conditions and relationships that may create threats to integrity and objectivity) is not whether the firm considers that the integrity and objectivity of the firm, its partners and staff and any other covered persons is impaired, but is whether there is freedom from threats to integrity and objectivity, taking into account safeguards applied, at a level where it is probable (more likely than not) that an objective, reasonable and informed third party would not conclude that integrity or objectivity is compromised.
+This is referred to in Parts A and B of this Ethical Standard as a 'level at which independence is not compromised'.